mszekalski/Hang/README.md

 ![](CreateMessage.gif)

 The core feature of Hang is live chat.
-It' implemented by useing a Rails technology called ActionCable which creates a websocket (and duplex connection) between each user and the server.
-It then broadcasts new messages as the server receives organizing them by the current channel or direct thread.
+It is implemented by using ActionCable, which creates a websocket (and duplex connection) between each user and the server.
+ActionCable is a built in Rails technology.
+It broadcasts new messages when the server receives them, organizing them by the current channel or direct thread that they are associated with.
 The code below represents the key function in the frontend that creates the web socket, creates messages, and receives messages.

 ```
  createSocket() {